tyconsulting/blog.tyang.github.io/_posts/2014-04-19-programmatically-generating-opsmgr-2012-alert-update-connector-configuration-xml.md

 In the script, I have also filtered out all rules and monitors that do not generate alerts so they won’t appear in the output XML.

-Now let’s take a look at the “ConfigAlertUpdateConnector.xml”:
+Now let’s take a look at the "ConfigAlertUpdateConnector.xml":

 <a href="http://blog.tyang.org/wp-content/uploads/2014/04/image16.png"><img style="display: inline; border-width: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2014/04/image_thumb16.png" alt="image" width="580" height="537" border="0" /></a>